Drones in Agriculture Years 5-6 –

 - plan and implement a microdrone flight over the garden plot to simulate monitoring and precision spray.

-What’s in the pack?
-Explanatory video, Lesson Sequence, Assessment Rubrics, Activity Sheets, StoryMap, Curriculum Map, and Teacher Notes.
+Lesson Sequence, Assessment Rubrics, Activity Sheets, StoryMap, Curriculum Map, and Teacher Notes.

 All units of work designed and created by She Maps are linked to the Australian Curriculum across multiple learning areas both inside and outside the STEM-identified subjects.
 By using these programs you help to equip your students with the necessary STEM skills and knowledge that will enable them to engage with the careers of the future.
 Working in collaboration with schools we set out to achieve the five strategies of action outlined in the Australian STEM education strategy.